Office: ICT building, 3N05

 He completed his Ph.D. at the Center for Vision Research (York University, Toronto, Canada) on modeling attention and intermediate areas of the visual cortex under the supervision of John K. Tsotsos in 2010.
 He obtained the degree of M.Sc. in Computer Science at the Universidade da Coruña (Spain) in 1998.
 He received his B.Sc. in Computer Science at Universidad de Córdoba (Spain) with Honors.
 He did his Bachelor Thesis at the Université de La Rochelle (France).
 He has also finished 3 years of B.Sc. in Biology in the Universidad Autónoma de Madrid (Spain).

-His current research interests include machine learning, sparsity (deep) neural networks, visual attention, object recognition, motion analysis and visual search.
+His current research interests include computational neuroscience, (deep) neural networks, computer vision, machine learning and robotics.

 He is also interested from an “amateur” point of view in other non computer related scientific fields such as physiscs, mathematics, biology, history, sports (skiing, swimming, hiking, fencing) and photography.

 A deep learning approach for detecting and correcting highlights in endoscopic images.
 International Conference on Image Processing Theory, Tools and Applications., 2017, to appear.
 [Link] [PDF] [Abstract] [BibTeX], , , ,

 Detecting, Representing and Attending to Visual Shape.
 In: , (editors), Shape Perception in Human and Computer Vision: An Interdisciplinary Perspective, pp.¬†429‚Äì442, 2013.
 Springer Advances in Computer Vision and Pattern Recognition. ¬©¬†Springer-Verlag [home] [Link] [PDF] [Abstract] [BibTeX], , ,